makersacademy/takeaway-challenge/README.md

 So that I can check if I want to order something
 I would like to see a list of dishes with prices
 ```
-1. I need a takeaway class where I can access the menu from.
+1. I need a takeaway class where I can access the menu from and order food.
 2. I need a menu class, which will log all the dishes.
-3. I need a dish class, which will store the name and price of a dish.
+3. I need a dish class, which will store the dish's name and cost.

 ```
 As a customer